Systems programming,

 Structured concurrency

-nursery/spawn with typed channels and an M:N scheduler.
+nursery/spawn with typed channels, running across every core.
 No function coloring — real stack traces, safe cancellation.

 Verification built in